Ever wondered how your weekend binge drinks are effecting your gains?

 - Alcohol actually slows down macro and micronutrient absorption!
 Meaning that all those precious proteins you consume post training are slowed down.
 Delaying the recovery time and hampering your muscle building capacity.

-- Dehydration it's a well known fact that alcohol can leave you feeling quite dehydrated.
+- Dehydration's a well-known fact that alcohol can leave you feeling quite dehydrated.
 This can have some big consequences on your performance the following training session.
 With strength and energy levels being significantly lower.

 So if alcohol has all these negative side effects, why did Arnold use to recommend that real men drink beer?

 With all that said.
 We believe that moderation is key to all.
 So if you are planning on going out and having a night drinking, make sure you follow a few tips to help spare your gains:

 - Stay hydrated.
 There's nothing wrong with being that guy who has a glass of water in between beers.

 - Avoid binge eating.
 When intoxicated you are much more likely to binge eat on something that isn't macro friendly.
 Avoid the 2 am kebab, you're body will thank you for it in the morning.